dmshiv/EC2-with-vpc-TF/README.md

-# launches ec2 in public subnet generated private and pub keys
+# Ec2 launch with pri and pub key generation